Copy to clipboard failed, please try again after adjusting your permissions.

 The Amazon style guide provides clear guidelines on how to apply colour size and spacing of the brand logo and icons with notes on presentation styles.
 There is a helpful overview with guidelines on the brand usage in CTA (call to action), which encourages potential customers to click on promotional offers.
 Download the Amazon brand guidelines PDF here.

 9. Heineken Brand Guidelines

 What better way to grab your audience's attention than to use vibrant colour palettes and unique designs?
 Heineken’s style guide maintains their distinct brand image with it’s signature green coloured brand logo featured throughout all of its content.
 There are plenty of images with reference to their brand colours and logo placement, making this both stylish and visually appealing !
-Take a look via scribd here.
+Take a look at teh Heineken brand guide via scribd here.

 10. National Geographic Brand Guidelines

 With styling and colour just like their magazines, this guide is beautifully presented.
 It has plenty of charts and grids for your convenience and understanding.
 There’s a lot of information, but it reads well and isn't boring.
 The guide covers everything you need to know about National Geographic’s marketing and branding materials.
 Take a look via gretelny here.